 Anything he tried was proving to be a long and arduous process.
 Just as the situation was feeling bleak, Thibault came across Linked Finance and the concept of ‘P2P’ lending.

 “Everything went great with the loans.
-The flexibility that Linked Finance offers is just what business owners need.
-Its affordable finance with less of the needless red tape.”
+The flexibilty that Linked Finance offers is just what business owners need.
+Its affordable finance with less of the needless red tape. .”

 He immediately took to the idea and got about raising a loan through the online platform.
 In a few short days, Tartine was live on the site and was presented to thousands of local lenders who use Linked Finance.
 Not only did the loan get fully funded but Tartine had successfully put itself in front of a whole new audience.

 As soon as Thibault accepted the loan, the funds were transferred into his account within 24 hours, and he was able to purchase the vans, greatly improving Tartine‘s distribution efficiencies.

 Thibault was delighted with the outcome of the first loan. so much so, that in 2015, when he wanted to purchase two specialist dough mixers, Thibault knew exactly who to call.
 The same quick, hassle-free process that worked so well for Tartine’s first loan went even better the second time, as Linked Finance lenders were already familiar with Thibault.

 With Linked Finance and the quick, hassle-free finance it offers, Tartine was able to improve its distribution and production facilities; raising both the level of business and the profile of this great organic bakery

 “With Linked Finance, I was able to get the funding, make the expansion and generate business growth.
 It’s tremendous for SME’s and I really believe it is the future of business lending”

 If you've got plans to take your business to the next level, talk to Linked Finance.
 We can provide business loans of up to €300,000 to Irish SMEs.
 Fill in the form to apply now...